percona/proxysql-admin-tool-doc/docs/psa-scheduler.md

 (percona-scheduler-admin) tool configures **Percona XtraDB Cluster** nodes into *ProxySQL*.

+!!! note

-**Important**: The Percona Scheduler Admin tool has been tested with ProxySQL 2.3.0 and 2.3.2-1.2
+    The Percona Scheduler Admin tool has been tested with ProxySQL 2.3.0, 2.3.2-1.2, and later versions.

 This tool has a segment-aware failover mechanism and can automatically perform a failover due to node failures, service degradation, or maintenance requirements.
 The external